Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 * I want a game that is fully functional alongside being responsive on any device

-* I want to be presented with a positive message once i complete the game alongside with the progress of how i did
+* I want to be presented with a positive message once I complete the game alongside with the progress of how I did

-* I want to have the option to play again once i finish
+* I want to have the option to play again once I finish

 #### Visiting User goals:

-* I want to have the option to play again once i finish
+* I want to have the option to play again once I finish

-* I want to see how long it takes me to complete the game so that i can keep improving my speed and memory
+* I want to see how long it takes me to complete the game so that I can keep improving my speed and memory

-* I want to know what my score rating is so that i can aim to get the highest score rating possible
+* I want to know what my score rating is so that I can aim to get the highest score rating possible

-* I want to restart my current game if i am currnetly not happy with it
+* I want to restart my current game if I am currently not happy with it

 * I want a game that is fully functional alongside being responsive on any device